realitymod/Manual/en/set-up.md

 ## _Game Installation_                                                                          {#game-installation}

 With PR:BF2 it is **no longer required to have Battlefield 2** installed.
-PR:BF2 v1.3 and beyond works as a standalone game.
-If you have a version of PR:BF2 installed you will need to uninstall this before you install PR:BF2 v1.6. **There is no patch available from and older version to v1.3**!
+PR:BF2 works as a standalone game.
+If you have a version of PR:BF2 installed before v1.3 you will need to uninstall this before you install PR:BF2 v1.6.

 You have to download the full PR:BF2 installer from our website.
 There won’t be a requirement to have Battlefield 2 installed.